 Construction vehicle access during the main works phase of the project will be via five gates on Cudgen Road as shown in Figure 3.2 and detailed below.
-Gate 2 will be used as the primary access during construction.
-Gate 2 will be removed and replaced by Gates 3 and 4 once permanent site access for the hospital is operational.
+Gate 3 will be used as the primary access during construction.
 Construction traffic management for the site accesses therefore has two key elements:

-- 1. Construction traffic management for the construction of the site accesses (which does not form part of this CTPMSP or associated TCPs will be prepared separately by others) - 2.
+- 1. Construction traffic management for the construction of the site accesses (which does not form part of this CTPMP or associated TCPs will be prepared separately by others) - 2.
 Construction traffic management for the use of the constructed accesses as site accesses.